Oneflow-Inc/oneflow-documentation/en/docs/basics/08_nn_graph.md

 ```

 !!!
 Note
-    Note the difference from the previous section on saving model parameters.
-It will report an error because Graph initialization processes model members.
-There is no problem in calling the `save` interface in this section.
-The `save` interface directly supports saving Graph object, saving both model parameters and model structures.
+    Note the difference between the saving model parameters in this section and the above section.
+In the above section, saving model parameters will report an error because Graph's initialization processes model members.
+In this section, there is no problem in calling the `save` interface because the `save` interface supports saving Graph object directly, which saves both model parameters and model structures.

     ```python
     flow.save(graph_mobile_net_v2.model.state_dict(), "./graph_model")  # it will report an error
     flow.save(graph_mobile_net_v2, "./1/model")
     ```

-In this way, the `./1/model` directory will save both model parameters and computation graph required for deployment.
-The detailed deployment process can be found in the [Model Deployment](../cookies/serving.md) article.
+In this way, both model parameters and computation graph required for deployment will be saved in the `./1/model` directory.
+For detailed deployment process, refer to [Model Deployment](../cookies/serving.md).

-Because of the format required for deployment, it must be exported via a Graph object.
-Therefore, if it is a model (ie `nn.Module` object) trained in Eager mode, you need to use `Graph` to encapsulate the Module and then export it.
+You must export the model via a Graph object to meet the format requirement for deployment.
+If it is a model trained in Eager mode (i.e. `nn.Module` object), you need to use `Graph` to encapsulate the Module and then export it.

-We take the `neural_style_transfer` as an example in the flowvision repository to show how to encapsulate and export the `nn.Module` model.
+Next, we take the `neural_style_transfer` as an example in the flowvision repository to show how to encapsulate and export the `nn.Module` model.

 ```python
 import oneflow as flow